babelouest/glewlwyd/docs/USER_LDAP.md

 If this option is checked, the property values will be available as an array of string values, otherwise a single string value.

+#### Convert

+If this option is set to `base64`, the property content will be converted to base64 for Glewlwyd.
+On the other hand, if this property is writable by Glewlwyd, the data must be in base64.

 #### Read (admin)

 If this option is checked, plugins, schemes and administrators can have access to this property in read mode.